Everything You Need to Know

 When and Where can I Book the JLPT Exam?

-You can take the exam in one of 3 locations: London, Edinburgh or Cardiff (booking links in orange below):
+In the UK, you can take the exam in one of 3 locations (booking links in orange below):

 How Long Does a JLPT Certificate Last?